Intent to Register Questions

 Can I change my mind when I'm in second year?

-What is the difference between an Honors Specialization and Specialization?.
+What is the difference between an Honours Specialization and Specialization?

-How does the Honors Double Major differ from the Honors Specialization?
+How does the Honours Double Major differ from the Honours Specialization?

 Average and Program Requirements Questions